tektechnologies/coffee-roasters/General-Roast-Flow.md

 - At 370 degrees/first Crack start to slow down the roast or GAS off as long as temp is still rising
 - 10 - 15 degrees slow it down.
 - Roast 24 - 28
+- Last 10 degrees slowing roaster down, for sure on Darker Roasts.

+## Notes on Light Roasts

+- are faster
+- time usually 22-24

+## Notes on Dark Roasts

+- are longer ~ italian roasts longer
+- time usually 24-28